grimery/Adventure.Land/README.md

 - Auto-move to the designated farming spot.
 - Auto-Farm designated mob's
 - Auto-use potions (heal & mana)
 - Auto-Kite enemies.
-(All characters (Mage, Priest, Ranger) are ranged characters.)
+(All characters I use (Mage, Priest, Ranger) are ranged characters.)
 - Characters can go to town, buy potions and bring gold to the bank (Module "goToTown"), but it's deactivated by default, because the merchant takes care of this now.

 ## Individual characters